WebArtWork/ngx-card/README.md

 ## Arguments
 ```
-header: string | Header of Card
+header: string | Header of Card.
+Can be null
 padding: boolean | Adds padding
 ```